wallacepck/tp/docs/UserGuide.md

 * the index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `fav 2` marks the 2nd person in the address book as favourite.
+* `list` followed by `fav 2` marks the 2nd contact in AcademySource as favourite.
 * `fav 2` again un-marks the person.

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes the specified contact from AcademySource.

 Format: `delete INDEX [MORE INDEX]`